Intravenous Glutathione Therapy in Vancouver

 How It Works

 Glutathione is crucial for many processes in the human body, including immune system maintenance, tissue building and repair, and making proteins and chemicals needed in the body.
 It is considered a ‘potent antioxidant’ and helps to eliminate dangerous free radicals.
 Glutathione binds to toxins in the body through a process referred to as “conjugation” to allow these toxins to be safely expelled.
-IV glutathione delivers the nutrient directly to the bloodstream and into the cells.
+IV glutathione delivers the nutrient directly to the bloodstream.

 To learn more about our intravenous glutathione treatment offered at our Vancouver Vitalia Healthcare facility, call us today at 1-604-566-WELL (9355) to speak with a member of our friendly and knowledgeable staff.